sayedmhussein/WeeControl/README.md

 ## Operating Instructions
 1. Ensure that both API and Blazor servers are running.
 2. On Blazor webpage using credentials:
-   Username : admin
+   Username : developer
-   Password : admin
+   Password : developer
 3. If you face any issues try to migrate the db or drop the old database then try again.

 [comment]: <> (<del>“What is this?
 Where does this go?”
 Now is the time to demystify any assumptions around how to use your project.</del>)